Snowdrop walks in Suffolk & Cambs

 They're coming out!
-The loveliest local-to-you places to catch winter snowdrops across Suffolk and Cambs in the next few weeks.
+The loveliest local-to-you places to catch winter snowdrops across Suffolk & Cambs in the next few weeks.

 Anglesey Abbey, Cambs

 Back in the old days snowdrops were planted by monks as a symbol of purity with Anglesey, a former priory, a great example of monastic planting.
-It’s National Trust, so under the current rules you need to book in advance to visit and only people who live locally are allowed.
+It’s National Trust and a carpet of white, camera phone at the ready!

 Chippenham Park Gardens, Cambs

 These glorious Anglo-Dutch gardens on the Suffolk/Cambs border have a beautiful carpet of snowdrops and aconites at this time of year.
-The next open garden weekends are from 23 Jan to 28 Feb from 10am until 4pm.
-The tearooms will be running on a limited menu and providing takeaway only.
+The next open garden weekends are from 22 Jan to 1 April from 10am until 3pm.
+No picnics, but there’s a lovely tearoom to try.

 Wimpole Estate, Cambs